 \subsubsection{Oscillatory sequences}

 All the previous problems deal with sequences that do not oscillate.
-Multiple recurrence and convergence properties of oscillatory sequences are not well studied and analyzing some simple looking sequences leads to interesting problems: \begin{problem} Show that the sequence $([n \sin n])$ is good for multiple convergence of powers. \end{problem} Quite likely one can say more; the averages $\frac{1}{N}\sum_{n=1}^N T^{a(n)}f_1\cdot T^{2a(n)}f_2\cdot \ldots \cdot T^{\ell a(n)}f_\ell$ have the same limiting value when $a(n)=[n\sin n]$ and $a(n)=n$.
-This is known for $\ell=1$, it follows from equidistribution results in \cite{BK90} (see also related results in \cite{BBK95, BBK02}).
-As far as I know the problem has not been studied when $\ell\geq 2$, even for particular classes of measure preserving systems, like nilsystems or weakly mixing systems.
+Multiple recurrence and convergence properties of oscillatory sequences are not well studied and even analyzing some simple looking sequences leads to very challenging problems: \begin{problem} Show that the sequence $([n \sin n])$ is good for multiple recurrence and convergence of powers. \end{problem} Quite likely one can say more; the averages $\frac{1}{N}\sum_{n=1}^N T^{a(n)}f_1\cdot T^{2a(n)}f_2\cdot \ldots \cdot T^{\ell a(n)}f_\ell$ have the same limit in $L^2(\mu)$ when $a(n)=[n\sin n]$ and when $a(n)=n$.
+This is known for $\ell=1$; and follows from equidistribution results in \cite{BK90} (see also related results in \cite{BBK95, BBK02}).
+The problem has not been studied for $\ell\geq 2$, even for particular classes of measure preserving systems, like nilsystems or weakly mixing systems.